Walker, Edwards-Helaire among fantasy football RBs to avoid in Week 15 - UPI.com

 All of my running backs to avoid rank outside the Top 12 of my rankings.
 You should only bench my players to avoid if you roster a higher-ranked option.

+Injured running backs Alexander Mattison and Jonathan Taylor should be benched, as they were ruled out in Week 15.

-Those with stock in Josh Jacobs, Brian Robinson Jr., Alexander Mattison, Jonathan Taylor, Isiah Pacheco and other injured players should monitor their status before plugging them into lineups.
+Those with stock in Brian Robinson Jr., Isiah Pacheco and other injured players should monitor their status before plugging them into lineups.
+Players from Thursday's Los Angeles Chargers-Las Vegas Raiders game were removed from my rankings.

 Kenneth Walker